akashk6697/Expense-Tracker-using-React/README.md

-# Expense Tracker (React)
+# Expense Tracker using React

+ This is an interesting app idea to learn React.js where I build a complete Expense Tracker using React Hooks & Context API.
+At the bare minimum, this app should allow users to add expenses, categories them, and show some insights like how much expenses went towards food, education, entertainment, bills, travel, etc.
-This is a React version of the [vanilla JS Expense Tracker](https://github.com/bradtraversy/vanillawebprojects/tree/master/expense-tracker).
-It uses functional components with hooks and the context API
+ It uses functional components with hooks and the context API.

 ## Usage
 ```